sanctum-black/documentation/README.md

 ## Website
 You can also directly consult the [Documentation](https://pabloagn.com/documentation/) page on my website.
 If you have any questions, suggestions or requests, contact me directly using the [Contact Form](https://pabloagn.com/contact/).

+## License
+All content on this repo is licensed under a [GNU Free Documentation License Version 1.3](https://www.gnu.org/licenses/fdl-1.3.en.html).
+You can find the license for this repo [here](https://github.com/pabloaguirrenck/documentation/blob/master/LICENSE).

+You are welcome to clone & distribute my content, given that you stick to the license standards above.